Cigaras/IPTV.bundle/README.md

   * **[Plex for Windows Phone][GetPlex]** - not tested;

 Keep in mind that following list is not full because Plex developers are constantly working and updating their software and I do not have the resources to test them all, You can easily test your client by putting stream url into a \*.strm file and loading it into Plex as Home Video as mentioned [above][1] and [below][6], please [contact me][8] if it happens to work on Your device that is listed as not working or unknown.

+Also You can try running a dedicated transcoding service and get desired streams in preferable format from it, [VODServer] is a good and free example.

 One more flaw of this plugin is that it has no control over audio tracks if stream has multiple.
 Some clients can change the track, some can not, but plugin can not predefine one and I have [no solution](http://forums.plexapp.com/index.php/topic/85178-help-request-how-to-change-audio-track-of-a-video/) at the moment.